jammsen/docker-the-forest-dedicated-server/README.md

 2. Insert the Login Token into the environment variable via docker-run or docker-compose (at `SERVER_STEAM_ACCOUNT_TOKEN`)
 3. Go to the directory you want to host your gameserver on your Dockernode
 4. Create a sub-directory called `game`
-5. Download the [docker-compose.yml](docker-compose.yml) or use the following example
+5. Download the [docker-compose.yml](docker-compose.yml) and the default.env or use the following example
-6. Review the file and setup the settings you like
+6. Review the 2 files and setup the settings you like - WARNING: If you dont change the passwords, your server will crash-loop!
+Its by design, to ensure better security!
 7. Setup Port-Forwarding or NAT for the ports in the Docker-Compose file
 8. Start the container via Docker Compose
 9. (Tip: Extended config settings, which are not covered by Docker Compose, can be setup in the config-file of the server - You can find it at `game/config/config.cfg`)